immersive-arts/Sparck2_Documentation/docs/reference/sparck_core.md

 ![CORE_component_Toolbar](../assets/images/core/CORE_component_ToolBar.png)

 The main component in play here is obviously the Toolbar that also contains the backbone functionality of SPARCK.
-But there are more max [objects](https://docs.cycling74.com/userguide/objects/) that are essential for SPARCK Core to be working:
+But there are more max [objects](https://docs.cycling74.com/userguide/objects/){ data-preview }  that are essential for SPARCK Core to be working:

 ---